Lori Majewski

 Lori Majewski is a U.S.-based entertainment writer.
 She is the author (with Jonathan Bernstein) of Mad World: An Oral History of New Wave Artists and Songs that Defined the 1980s.
-Since 2016 she has been an on-air personality at the SiriusXM music talk radio channel Volume.
+Since 2016, she has been an on-air personality at the SiriusXM music talk radio channel Volume.

 Personal background

-Majewski grew up in Weehawken, New Jersey and attended Weehawken High School, which in the 2010s inducted her into its Academic Hall of Fame.
+Majewski grew up in Weehawken, New Jersey, United States, and attended Weehawken High School, which in the 2010s inducted her into its Academic Hall of Fame.

 She attended college at Fordham University's Lincoln Center campus between 1989 and 1993, and wrote for The Fordham Observer.
 She currently resides in Weehawken and Olive, New York.